Governorship of Phil Murphy: Baby bond

 In August 2020, Murphy proposed creating a $1,000 "baby bond" for New Jersey's children, which would be payable with interest at the age of eighteen.
 It was ultimately dropped from budget proposals.

 Education

-Murphy has ordered a comprehensive review of the way charter schools in the state operate.
+Murphy had ordered a comprehensive review of the way charter schools in the state operate.

 Several members of Murphy's transition team and others filed a lawsuit on May 17, 2018 to desegregate the public schools.
 Latino Action Network v.
 New Jersey is a lawsuit claims that the State of New Jersey provides separate and unequal schools to minority children in violation of their constitutional rights.

 Sports betting

-Murphy supports the legalization of sports betting—the placing of bets on professional and college sports matches.
+Murphy supported the legalization of sports betting—the placing of bets on professional and college sports matches.
 Following a ruling from the U.S. Supreme Court that eliminated restrictions, New Jersey created legislation to permit it, which Murphy signed into law on June 11, 2018.